kPshi/botdefender/README.txt

    for attack/bot patterns and locks out IPs by adding rules into your iptables.
    Your instance is completely self-supporting and does not send our receive anything.

-Q: What does it deppend on?
+Q: What does it depend on?
 A: Botdefender needs some logs to parse, iptables for locking addresses out and sudo access to iptables if not run as root.